 The development years in a child's education are among the most important.
 Early childhood educators have a profound impact on a child's success in early development and learning.

-Before graduating, students of this diploma program will have obtained real-world experience working with young children in a series of five and six-week practicum placements.
+Before graduating, students of the ECE program will have obtained real-world experience working with young children in a series of five and six-week practicum placements.
 (Must be completed in British Columbia)

 The Early Childhood Education diploma program (including completion of infant toddler and special needs training) meet the academic requirements necessary to apply to the Early Childhood Educator Registry for provincial certification as an Early Childhood Educator (ECE), Infant Toddler Educator (ITE) and Special Needs Educator (SNE) in British Columbia.

 Academic Requirements for Admissions:

 NOTE: It is important to note that a student must complete the ‘basic’ portion of the program (all classroom-based and practicum components) before starting the ‘post-basic’ section of the program.
 [See the Course Breakdown.]